-Classic fish recipe ingredients like lemon and garlic come together with the help of sriracha to create a baked tilapia worthy of the highest praise.
+Classic fish recipe flavour ingredients like lemon and garlic come together with the help of some optional sriracha to create a baked tilapia worthy of the highest praise.
 Boring fish recipes be gone; say hello to Sriracha Lemon Garlic Tilapia!

 People often ask me how it is I have a story to tell to accompany every recipe.
 And, I’m about to set up another story for this Sriracha Lemon Garlic Tilapia recipe.
 To tell the truth, I don’t feel that each recipe post does come with a story.
 I don’t see my constant babbling as a story.
 Or, maybe I’m underestimating just how much I really do talk!
 (I’m sure there are a few of you who know me personally who are nodding your head in agreement to me ‘underestimating how much I really do talk’ bit.)

 I don’t see these posts as stories as much as I see them as reflections.
 There are times, I admit, when I struggle to find things to write about in each and every blog post.
 But, in most cases, I often will relate the story/reflection to the recipe I’m promoting.
 First, let’s talk about the recipe and then we’ll get to story time.